Comment Summaries Widget (EX)

 Qtip: If a topic has 300 comments or more, the summary is generated on a random sampling of 300 comments.

 The table will provide an AI generated series of bullet points summarizing the comments that fit this topic.
 You can view all of the exact comments given for this topic by clicking the link.
+If “View all Comments” has been turned off in the widget settings, the comments will be hidden, and only the summaries will be shown for each topic.

 If you added demographics to your widget, you may also see information below the summaries.
 If there is a statistically significant result, the widget will call out how often specific demographics referenced specific topics.
 If there are no statistically significant results, you will not see any demographic-specific information.

-Comment Summaries and Anonymity
+Comment Summaries and Confidentiality